hohoShin/kicat/README.md

-# Django Multi-Site Deployment with Portainer
+# Django Deployment with Portainer

 ## 🚀 Overview
 This project uses **Portainer** for easy deployment and management of multiple Django websites on a single VPS with automatic SSL certificates.